facebook/folly/folly/docs/ThreadCachedInt.md

 High-performance atomic increment using thread caching.

-`folly/ThreadCachedInt.h` introduces a integer class designed for high performance increments from multiple threads simultaneously without loss of precision.
+`folly/ThreadCachedInt.h` introduces an integer class designed for high performance increments from multiple threads simultaneously without loss of precision.
 It has two read modes, `readFast` gives a potentially stale value with one load, and `readFull` gives the exact value, but is much slower,